openvolley/datavolley/README.md

 #> 34 16  7  4  1  1  1
 ```

+The court position associated with each action can be recorded in two
+ways.
+The most common is by zones (numbered 1-9).

-Heatmap of attack rate by court position:
+Heatmap of attack rate by court zone:

 ``` r
 library(ggplot2)